This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Endometriosis is a condition in which tissue that is normally only in your uterus grows outside of the uterus.
 Endometriosis causes tissue that should be shed during a monthly period to grow on your ovaries, fallopian tubes, bladder, or other organs.
 Organs and tissue may stick together and cause inflammation and pain.

-- Exercise: This may help reduce symptoms, such as pain.
-Ask your primary healthcare provider or gynecologist about the best exercise plan for you.
+- Exercise regularly to help reduce symptoms, such as pain.
+Ask about the best exercise plan for you.

 For support and more information: